Voivodic/dotfiles/README.md

 Set the initial configuration for the terminal, neovim and tmux in a linux environment.
+All the configurations are (tiny) modifications of the amazing tutorials of [typecraft](https://www.youtube.com/@typecraft_dev).

 It should install/set:
 - [ncourse](https://ftp.gnu.org/gnu/ncurses/)